Friday, December 31, 2021

 Based on their findings, University of Cambridge researchers suggest that worksite cafeterias implement a pair of nudges: Offer a higher proportion of lower-calorie items and reduce the portion sizes.
 Over the period of these two combined interventions, which lasted between four and thirteen weeks, the average of calories purchased by customers decreased about 12%.

 That 12% overall for the nineteen cafeteria sites was a statistically significant reduction.
 But for fewer than one-third of these cafeterias was the site-specific reduction statistically significant.
-The researchers attribute this fact at least in part to the strict threshold for statistical significance—which is based on a probability distribution—when nineteen tests are done.
-In my email exchange with one of the researchers, James Reynolds, about the issue, he wrote, “My conclusion from this would be that behavior might have changed at many individual sites.”
+The researchers attribute this fact at least in part to nineteen tests being done.
+The threshold for saying a particular result is not due just to chance is higher when you're throwing the dice many more times.
+In my email exchange with one of the researchers, James Reynolds, about the issue of practical versus statistical significance, he wrote, “My conclusion from this would be that behavior might have changed at many individual sites.”

 The researchers wisely point out that their study has identified a potentially influential nudge toward better health, but that further inquiries are called for in order to best identify what will work and where.
 The lesson for marketers wanting to put these sorts of study results to use is to attend to the conditions which facilitate or impede the effectiveness of the nudges being considered.
 In doing this, go beyond analyzing what works.
 Determine why it’s working.